Improved belief propagation is sufficient for real-time decoding of quantum memory

 Decoding qLDPC codes at all, even for benchmarking, was a significant challenge until the application of Ordered Statistics Decoding (OSD) by Panteleev and Kalachev~\cite{Panteleev_2021}.
 They used BP+OSD decoding, where OSD follows the unconverged BP (indicated by `+'), utilizing partial decoding information from BP and Gaussian elimination to find a valid correction.
 Improvements and an open-source implementation by Roffe et al.~\cite{decoding_roffe} established BP+OSD as the gold standard for qLDPC decoding.
 Unfortunately, the enormous resources estimated for an FPGA implementation appear to render it infeasible for real-time decoding~\cite{syndrome_min_sum_arizona}.

 Even on a CPU, OSD can be slow, prompting the development of faster follow-ups for BP.
 Ambiguity Clustering (AC)~\cite{ambiguity_clustering_wolanski} and Localized Statistics Decoding (LSD)~\cite{localized_statistics_decoding_hillmann} are examples of relatively fast clustering-based decoders proposed for this purpose, which are similar to Union-Find generalized to qLDPC codes~\cite{delfosse2022toward}.
 Unfortunately, while Union-Find has a compact FPGA implementation for surface codes, its qLDPC generalizations require expensive matrix operations, albeit for smaller matrices than BP+OSD.
 Without further research, it is therefore unclear if clustering-based decoders can be implemented compactly on FPGAs for practical qLDPC decoding.
 Recently, new search-based decoders~\cite{ott2025decisiontreedecodersgeneralquantum,beni2025tesseractsearchbaseddecoderquantum} and decimated-BP~\cite{gdg_gong} have emerged which are not only faster than BP-OSD, but also achieve significantly lower logical error rates.
 However, these approaches also pose FPGA challenges due to their complex data structures.
+Other attempts aimed at circumventing costly follow-ups for BP were unable to match these lower error rates \cite{koutsioumpas2025} or so far only tested with simplified noise models ~\cite{enhanced_message_passing_chytas,enhanced_min_sum_chytas}.